tornikeo/atomic-architects/README.md

-# Atomic architect
+# Atomic Architect

 > [!NOTE]
-> See [main.ipynb](./main.ipynb) for the exact implementation.
+> See [main.ipynb](./main.ipynb) for the implementation (the notebook is the actual executable)

-This is a classical computer vision tool for tracking microscopic 2-dimensional flakes, using virtually zero annotated data.
-The code is [available online](https://github.com/tornikeo/atomic-architects).
-Here's what I mean by microscopic flakes:
+This is a comptuer vision tracking tool for nano-flakes that is very lightweight and doesn't involve any AI models.
+Here's how it works:

 ![](https://github.com/tornikeo/cdn/raw/master/assets/atomic_arch/aa-raw-compressed.mp4)